pydap/pydap/_sources/contribute/contr_cod.md

 # Contributing to the code

-To contribute to the code, we recommend to install `PyDAP` within a containerized testing environment.
-The simplest way is to navigate to the local pydap clone repository and run:
+To contribute to the code, we recommend to install `PyDAP` within a containerized testing environment, and to follow the approach used worflows in out CI/CD:

 ```shell
 conda create -n pydap_tests -c conda-forge python=3.10